lukluk/listingScraperAPI/README.md

   		return url.replace('#pagenumber',this.page);
     },
     list: function($) {
-        // expected return an array that contain listing url on  page },
+        // expected return an array that contain product/item url on  page/category page },
     fields: {
       //define fileds here, each field need function that can return right value